Families

 Henry Timanus Family

 Henry Timanus was the son of Charles Timanus and Jane Lester.
 He was born on 4 January 1815 and died on 13 January 1872.
 He married Carolina Rosella Glover Marsh about 1847, probably in South Carolina.
-She was the daughter of John Marsh and Sarah Ann Glover .
+She was the daughter of John Marsh1 and Sarah Ann Glover2.
 Carolina was born on 22 November 1830 and died 20 December 1893 at Gainesville, Florida.
 Both are buried in Bosque Bello Cemetery in Fernandina Beach, Florida.
 Henry Timanus moved from Baltimore and in 1844 was living in Newton County, Georgia.
 On 3 May 1847, he bought land belonging to John Marsh at a sheriff’s sale in Edgefield District, South Carolina.
 On 7 January 1853, he received property on his wife’s behalf from the estate of her mother, Sarah S. Marsh.
 About 1857, the Timanus family moved to Fernandina where Henry made his home until his death.
 During the year 1857, Henry Timanus made a number of 99-year leases in the new town of Fernandina from the Florida Railroad Company.
 Additionally, he purchased property for his own account.
 During the Civil War, Timanus was appointed as a captain in the Confederate Army on 19 May 1862.
 He served as Assistant Commissary of Subsistence at Lake City, Florida.
 Records also show that he served as a major in the Quartermaster Corps under General Finegan.
 He was surrendered by Brigadier General E. McCook and paroled at Tallahassee, Florida, on 10 May 1865.
 The war left him with weakened finances and health.
-As a result, he...
+As a result, he lost...

 This content is for members only.